kiranganesh/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##Optimization

-The model uses Adam optimizer and MSE loss functions.
+The model uses Adam optimizer (so no manual tuning of the learning rate) and MSE loss functions.
 The dropout layers were set to 10% to control overfitting.

 ##Preprocessing - Images

 I focused initially on building the simplest model that can handle Track1.

+The training data was taken from the Udacity provided dataset.
+I also created my own custom dataset and tried separate runs with it.
+One thing I learned from this exercise was that your driving style can result in significantly different training sets (do ou consistently create small steering adjustments, or do you create infrequent, larger steering adjustments etc)

 The images were cropped 70 pixels from the top, and 25 pixels from the bottom to keep just the main features of the road.
 I made a note of several other steps that one could do at this stage (color/RGB processing, grayscaling, brightness/contrast adjustments, resizing, rotations) I left the pictures as is.
 Only the center camera images were used